 How do you view winter?
 Crisp, beautiful landscapes or dark depressing days?
 Read how composers have been inspired by winter: Debussy, Bach, Schubert, Haydn, Glazunov, Vivaldi, Britten, Milhaud, Lully and John Luther Adams.

-Passive, aggressive, and everything in between, there is rarely a time when wind cannot be detected in the air.
-Read how composers have been influenced by wind: Chopin, Sibelius, Debussy, Szymanowski, Britten, Takemitsu, Vaughan Williams, John Luther Adams, and Michael Burritt.
+Classical music about wind has been composed by Chopin, Sibelius, Debussy, Szymanowski, Britten, Takemitsu, Vaughan Williams, John Luther Adams, and Michael Burritt.

 The last ice age finished around 11,700 years ago, and when you think of ice, what comes to mind?
 Read about composers who have been inspired by ice: Prokoviev, Schubert, Vaughan Williams, Waldteufel, Purcell, Peter Maxwell Davies, Terje Isungset, and George Fenton.

 Rain is a life-giver.
 No wonder there are so many rain gods devoted to it.
 Read how composers have been inspired by rain: Chopin, Debussy, Brahms, Britten, Takemitsu, Schubert, Gerard Finzi, and Hamish MacCunn.

 Islands can have a magical quality about them.
 Unsurprisingly legends have sprung up surrounding them.
 Read how composers have been inspired to write classical music inspired by islands: Rachmaninov, Debussy, Berlioz, Szymanowski, Philip Glass, John Ireland, and Alan Hovhaness.